MileHacker Logo

 Planning Note

-Loy Krathong is an important celebration in Sukhothai, usually come November.
+Loy Krathong is a significant carnival in Sukhothai, usually come November.
 Expect large crowds and special event timetables.

 Cultural Sensitivity & Courtesy